Motion by mean curvature in interacting particle systems: Introduction

+The initial condition $p$ is assumed to take values in $[0,1]$ and satisfy some regularity conditions that we will state later.

-That dual is a branching Brownian motion $\BB(t)$ in which the Brownian motions are run at rate 2 and split into 3 particles at rate $c$.
-To compute the solution at $x$ at time $t$ they run the dual process down to time 0.
-A dual particle that is at $y$ at time 0 is set to be $1$ with probability $p(y)$ and to be $0$ with probability $1-p(y)$.
-The choices for different particles are made independently.
+The dual process in \cite{Etheridge} is a branching Brownian motion in $\RR^d$ in which the Brownian motions are run at rate 2 and split into 3 particles at rate $c$.
+To compute the solution at $x$ at time $t$ they run the dual process backward in time down to time 0.
+A dual particle that lands at $y$ at time 0 is set to be $1$ with probability $p(y)$ and to be $0$ with probability $1-p(y)$.
+The states for different particles at time 0 are independent.
 Then they work their way back up the tree performing majority vote whenever three lineages merge into one.
-In \cite{Etheridge} an important role in the proof is played by the function \beq g_0(p) = p^3+ 3p^2(1-p) = 3p^2-2p^3 \eeq which is the probability the output of the majority vote operation is 1 when the inputs are independent Bernoulli($p$). $g_0$ has fixed points at $0$, $1/2$, $1$.
-The reaction term $\phi(p)$ in this and the next three examples is $r(g(p)-p)$ where $r$ is the reaction rate.
+In \cite{Etheridge} an important role in the proof is played by the function \beq g_0(p) = p^3+ 3p^2(1-p) = 3p^2-2p^3, \eeq which is the probability that the output of the majority vote operation is 1 when the inputs are independent Bernoulli($p$) random variables. $g_0$ has fixed points at $0$, $1/2$ and $1$.

-The sexual reproduction model with fast stirring has a dual that was introduced by Durrett and Neuhauser \cite{DN94}.
+\mn \textbf{The $g$ function in sexual reproduction model with fast stirring.} The sexual reproduction model with fast stirring has a dual process that was introduced by Durrett and Neuhauser \cite{DN94}.
 The dual has particles that are moved by stirring, and have births when events in the sexual reproduction dynamics occur.
-In Section 2 we define this dual and show that in the fast stirring limit it is almost a branching Brownian motion.
-As in \cite{Etheridge} the dual branches into three particles.
+In Section 2 we define this dual process rigorously and show that in the fast stirring limit it is almost a branching Brownian motion in $\RR^2$.
+Since a birth event depends on the states of three particles (two particles in the chosen pair and the particle at the center), the dual branches into three particles at each branch point.
 However, we mark one lineage to indicate it came from the original particle while the other two are offspring.
-When $\beta=4.5$, we have a birth event $9/11$'s of the time (i.e., $\beta/(1+\beta)$) and a death with probability 2/11.
-The analogous function for the sexual reproduction with fast stirring is \beq g_1(p) = \frac{9}{11} [p^2(1-p) + p] = \frac{9}{11} [p + p^2- p^3] \eeq where $g_1$ has fixed points 0, $1/3$ and $2/3$.
+When $\beta=4.5$, we have a birth event with probability $9/11$ (i.e., $\beta/(1+\beta)$) and a death event with probability 2/11.
+The analogous function to \eqref{g0} for the sexual reproduction model with fast stirring is \beq g_1(p) = \frac{9}{11} [p^2(1-p) + p] = \frac{9}{11} [p + p^2- p^3], \eeq which has fixed points 0, $1/3$ and $2/3$.